Vaccination is one tool to help us end the pandemic.

 Vaccines at CMH

-All approved COVID vaccines and boosters are available at the CMH Community Pharmacy in Seaside.
+All approved COVID vaccines and boosters are available at the CMH Outpatient Pharmacy in Astoria and the CMH Community Pharmacy in Seaside.
 You do not need to be a CMH patient to schedule a COVID vaccine appointment at the pharmacy.
 They may even have walk-in availability.
 If you have questions, you can call them here:

 If you need to get tested for COVID-19, make an appointment with the CMH COVID-19 Testing Lab, 503.338.4656.
 Appointments are available M-F, 8 a.m. to 4:30 p.m., with a break for lunch from noon to 12:30 p.m.
 There is no walk-in testing availability.